(800) 892-4772

 Both careers have many benefits in common.
 They both allow you to monetize a passion for health and fitness.
 They involve working with and helping people, which can be so rewarding.

-Some of the pros of health coaching are that you get to know clients in greater depth.
+One of the pros of health coaching is that you get to know clients in greater depth.
 It can be so meaningful to follow one client through their journey to better health and celebrate the wins with them.
-You also have a bit more flexibility to work virtually and to freelance.
+You also have a bit more flexibility to work virtually and freelance.

 Personal training as a career is growing rapidly.
 Qualified, certified trainers should have no problem finding a job wherever in almost any location.
 Training is also a great career if you love being in the gym.
 If you never want to leave it, this could be the career for you.